 Hyper-V server and web console sound a bit odd.
-If you are familiar with Hyper-V server, you know you can manage Hyper-V and VMs using Hyper-V Manager and VM Console, and there is no web console in that story.
+If you are familiar with the Hyper-V server, you know you can manage Hyper-V and VMs using Hyper-V Manager and VM Console, and there is no web console in that story.

 This article is exactly about that.

-What is HV Manager & Features
+What are HV Manager & Features

 HV Manager doesn’t provide the same features as the Hyper-V console.
 For example, you can’t configure hypervisor or virtual switches, but only add a server or virtual machines.

-HV Manager support the following features:
+HV Manager supports the following features:

-- Web interface – access Hyper-V via HTTPS from any web enabled device.
+- Web interface – access Hyper-V via HTTPS from any web-enabled device.

 - RDP Connection – connection to your guest VMs via HTML5 RDP console.